It probably does, but it depends.

-I am well aware that many recycling programs simply sell their end product to agents, who likely as not sell it overseas.
+I am well aware that many recycling programs simply sell their end product to agents.
+Likely as not, they sell it overseas.
 It is also true that some places, when commodity prices are very low, find it less expensive to pay the tipping fees at the landfill than store their bales and wait for commodity prices to rise.

 Trash haulers make their money hauling trash.
 If they operate a landfill, they may make more money from that than from recycling.
-Jurisdictions who do not partner with recycling specialists cannot claim that all their recycling stays local and creates jobs.
+Jurisdictions who do not partner with a pure-play recycling specialist cannot claim that all their recycling stays local and creates jobs.

 But most of them probably landfill only what never should have gone in recycling in the first place.